Timespent94/NTT-lab/README.md

 # NTT-lab project
 NTT-lab in divergence
-Built a *SMB (small/medium business) network, with a LAN, DMZ, and Guest network*.
-A Windows domain environment.
+Built a *SMB (small/medium business) network, with a LAN, DMZ, and Guest network*.-- A Windows domain environment.
 A IIS webserver.
 A Windows FTP server.